-Here's reality: As the market crashed last year, hundreds of hotshot money managers and analysts convened at the Marriott Marquis in New York to attend JPMorgan Chase's annual Asia Pacific and Emerging Markets Equity Conference.
-They weren't attending because they were scared of investing in emerging-markets stocks.
+Here's reality: Hundreds of hotshot money managers and analysts convened at the Marriott Marquis in New York last fall to attend JPMorgan Chase's annual Asia Pacific and Emerging Markets Equity Conference.
+My guarantee to you is that they weren't there because they're scared of investing in emerging-markets stocks.

-But you very well may have been ... and I don't necessarily blame you.
+But you very well might be ... and I can't necessarily blame you.

 Some very scary numbers

-It was a tough and volatile period of time for emerging-markets investors, and those who naively came to believe (thanks to the 2003-2007 period) that emerging-markets investing was all about outsized gains went away with their tails between their legs.
+And even though 2009 was better for these markets, it was still a volatile year for those who naively came to believe (thanks to the 2003 to 2007 period) that emerging-markets investing was all about outsized gains.
+Thus, many are scurrying away with their tails between their legs.

-1. Though China's GDP growth is slowing, it will remain the fastest growth in the world.
+1. Though China's GDP growth is slowing, it will remain the fastest in the world.

 2. If you're an American investor, you're lucky to have even 2% exposure to China -- and that makes you dangerously underexposed.

-3. The recent decline in Chinese stock valuations, together with the magnitude and duration of China's potential growth, makes today an "unprecedented investment opportunity."
+3. The recent decline in China stock valuations, together with the magnitude and duration of China's potential growth, makes today an "unprecedented investment opportunity."

-Those are his words, not mine, although I do agree.
+Those are his words, not mine, though I do agree.
 The question, of course, is how does the individual American investor take advantage of this unprecedented opportunity?